Skip to content

 Confined Space Entry training is a must for those cleaning tanks, vaults, or other tight spots.
 Not everyone will need this.

-Many providers offer OSHA courses in Spanish, making safety training accessible for Spanish-speaking staff.
+Many providers offer OSHA courses in Spanish, so Spanish-speaking staff get the same safety training.

 Training Frequency and Documentation